Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 2

-Younger son Francois-André, born at Ascension in January 1798, married Geneviève Derocher or Durocher in the early 1820s.
-Their son Francois Urbin was born in Lafourche Interior Parish in May 1821, Jean Maxime Isidore in December 1822, Étienne Telesphore, called Elese or Ellis, in December 1827, Joseph Apollinaire Léon, called Apollinaire, in July 1829, Pierre in April 1832, and Gabriel Abraham in February 1843.
+Younger son François-André, born at Ascension in January 1798, married Geneviève Derocher or Durocher in the early 1820s, place unrecorded.
+Their son François Urbin was born in Lafourche Interior Parish in May 1821, Jean Maxime Isidore in December 1822, Étienne Telesphore, called Elese or Ellis, in December 1827, Joseph Apollinaire Léon, called Apollinaire, in July 1829, Pierre in April 1832, and Gabriel Abraham in February 1843.
 Their daughters married into the Boudreaux, Chiasson, Henry, LeBoeuf, and Rodrigue families.
 Their sons settled in Terrebonne Parish.

 2a